JSTOR-Labs/plant-humanities/docs/sunflower.md

 ### Plant Mobility and Early European Descriptions

 <param ve-entity eid="Q29" title="Spain">
 The Spanish first transported the domesticated sunflower across the Atlantic Ocean, though questions persist about who collected such plants or seeds, and when and from where they did so.
-In the absence of more specific evidence about their harvesting of the domesticated sunflower, an exploitative practice now termed “[extraction colonialism](https://www.historians.org/publications-and-directories/perspectives-on-history/october-2015/a-typology-of-colonialism),” verbal and visual descriptions of the plant in herbals and other corroborating evidence can be used to chart its introduction to Spain and other parts of Europe.
+In the absence of more specific evidence about their harvesting of _Helianthus annuus_, an exploitative practice now termed “[extraction colonialism](https://www.historians.org/publications-and-directories/perspectives-on-history/october-2015/a-typology-of-colonialism),” verbal and visual descriptions of the plant in herbals and other corroborating evidence can be used to chart its introduction to Spain and other parts of Europe.
 <param ve-map prefer-geojson center="45.796048, 3.108712" zoom="4.5" show-label="true">

 <param ve-entity eid="Q950531" title="Nicolás Monardes" aliases="Monardes’s">